Sábado Gigante: Broadcast history

 Kreutzberger originated the weekly program on August 5, 1962, airing on Canal 13 in Chile as Show Dominical ("Sunday's Show").
 He had been inspired by television shows he had seen in the United States and Argentina but, as he explained, "My idea was mixing all the programs that I saw into one program."

 The program's broadcasts were subsequently moved to Saturdays, and henceforth, was renamed Sábados Gigantes in 1963 and quickly developed a loyal following in Chile, and then throughout Latin America.
 In Chile, during the 1970s and 1980s, the show reached peak audiences of 80%.
 During this period, some episodes of the program lasted up to eight hours.

 In its early years, the series was broadcast live with the exception of short segments; notable among the pre-taped segments was the travelogue, where Kreutzberger visited different locations around the world.

-On April 12, 1986, Kreutzberger and the program moved to Miami, FL where it began to be produced by the Spanish International Network, now Univision (originally by their Miami affiliate, WLTV).
+On April 12, 1986, Kreutzberger and the program moved to Miami, Florida where it began to be produced by the Spanish International Network, now Univision (originally by their Miami affiliate, WLTV).
 At that time, the show's title was changed to the singular Sábado Gigante, although some longtime fans in Chile still call it by the pluralized title.
 On June 18, 2005, the series celebrated its 1,000th episode on Univisión, and on May 20, 2006, it celebrated its 20th anniversary in the U.S. and on May 21, 2011, it celebrated its 25th anniversary on the Univision.
 On October 27, 2012, Sábado Gigante celebrated its 50th anniversary (counting both its runs in Chile and the U.S.).

+For the Univision program, from its inception until 2001, the broadcast began at 7:00pm ET, with the "first hour" (from 1996 to 2001) usually revolving around a theme and marketed under an alternate name (e.g. Amor Gigante, Sorpresa Gigante, Tutti Frutti Gigante, Fiesta Gigante among others).
+This first hour was exclusive to Univision and was not used in international broadcasts.

 For several years, two programs were recorded each week from identical sets: